survivejs/webpack-book/manuscript/appendices/02_configuring_hmr.md

     // Alternative with refresh on failure
     // 'webpack/hot/dev-server',
   ],
-  // The rest of the entries
   ...
 },
 ```

 ## Conclusion

-HMR is one of those aspects of webpack that makes it attractive for developers.
-Even though other tools have similar functionality, webpack has taken its implementation far.
+HMR is one of those aspects of webpack that makes it attractive for developers and webpack has taken its implementation far.

 To recap:

 * To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
 Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
 * It's a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
 * The default HMR setup can be problematic on certain systems.
 For this reason, more resource intensive polling is an option.

-T> The *Hot Module Replacement with React* appendix discusses HMR specifics related to React.